Observations of Mira, 2012 and 2018

 - Red diamonds - my observations.

 - Black dots - estimates from the database of visual observations reported to the AAVSO.
-The data has been validated, meaning simply that a human has weeded out the more doubtful submissions.
+The data has been validated, meaning simply that the more doubtful submissions have been weeded.

 - Green dots - as black, but using filters calibrated to the "visible" passband.

 - Blue dots - as black, but using filters calibrated to the "blue" passband.

 My estimates should be compared with the black dots.
 They lie well within the spread of estimates from other observers.